fclaerho/buildstack/README.md

 The build manifest can be written by build engineers in a DSL allowing to specify the dependency graph and how to walk it.
 However, even types 3 do not guarantee a maintainable build system, as it might still be easy to create custom mechanisms.

-The canonical example of types 4 is Maven.
+Types 4 and 5 enforce configuration and convention over programming.
-Types 4 enforce configuration and convention over programming.
+The canonical example of types 5 is Maven.
-A type 4 knows when, what and how to build, assuming your provide the bootstrap information.
+Such a build stack knows what and how to build, assuming your provide the bootstrap information.
 For some typical projects you might have very little to provide: a project name, version and authors.

 ### Choosing a Build Stack ###